zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/19-sinhala-amazon.md

 Eindle, a vibration of vision, a combination of optics, a position of a crack, A bashing, a paramaraan evil wayWrong way, lying,
-A transgression, a heresy is a heresy, this is mythology, The “snatched” is the spirit of sight, which is booted, deviated, and smoked, saying:
+A transgression, a heresy is a heresy, this is mythology, The "snatched" is the spirit of sight, which is booted, deviated, and smoked, saying:
 The death shall cross, and the jars shall cross, and the death shall cross.
 Exceer.

-[APZ 88.15] (#apz88 .15) {#apz88 .15 .ref .apz} "Thus looks the world” is:
+[APZ 88.15] (#apz88 .15) {#apz88 .15 .ref .apz} "Thus looks the world" is:
 He who will see the world, and who will decide.
 Bethethetiu The Rajaya does not see the Bethththu Rajaya.
 Do not suffer.